Before You Apply

 Early preparation is the key to a smooth and successful application and admission process.
 Give yourself the best chance of acceptance by doing your research and putting your best application forward.

 This program follows a mentoring model.
 Take a look at the faculty associated with our Ph.D. program and identify potential advisors whose research matches your interests.
 Make sure to clearly identify who your preferred mentors are in the personal statement of your application.

 Applications are due January 15.

 Don’t wait until the last minute to apply.
 Start early and give yourself plenty of time to collect all your materials.

 - Bachelor’s degree in any field of study

 - Minimum GPA of 3.0 (on a 4.0 scale) for the final 60 semester hours of undergraduate work (3.25 preferred) and 3.5 for all graduate work

 International Students: If English isn’t your native language, you might need to take a minimum English proficiency test.
 Check out the International Requirements to see if this applies to you.

 Prepare your documents

 When you apply, you’ll need to submit your transcripts, a personal statement, and three letters of recommendation.
-You may also be asked to submit a sample of your published or unpublished written work.
-Get started on those things now!
+Get started on those things now.
 Refer to the Applying page for all the specifics.